vaitkus/cif_ed/docs/proposal.md

 *	Adding an additional option to `_chemical_absolute_configuration`.
 In addition to the existing options, an option ‘dyn’ could be used to specify determination by dynamical refinement

+*	Adding an option to specify values in the difference Fourier map.
+Currently, only `_refine_diff_density_max`, `_refine_diff_density_min` and `_refine_diff_density_rms` are available for the purpose, implying a difference density.
+The CIF dictionary also specifies that the units are e/Å^3.
+Possible solution: add three keywords `_refine_diff_potential_max`, `_refine_diff_potential_min` and `_refine_diff_potential_rms` to specify difference potential.
+The problem are the units.
+The numbers coming out of _Olex2_, _SHELXL_ or _Jana2020_ are derived from the units for the scattering factors, which are Å. Their Fourier transform thus has units of Å^-2.
+This, however, is not a very common unit for reporting electrostatic potential.
+A better unit would be either volts or e/Å. We need to discuss, which of the three options should be adopted in the CIF standard.

 *	Adding tools for specifying the orientation of individual frames.
 Possible specification:

 ```